Les Sables d'Olonne (photo: Alexandre Lamoureux) |

 - Check Out The Shopping: In the Centre-Ville (Town Center) around the

 Notre Dame de Bon Port, one of Les Sables’ oldest churches from 1646, classified as a monument historique, there are “rues piétonnes” (pedestrian streets) lined with lovely boutiques: Rue de l’Hôtel de Ville, Rue des Halles & Rue Jean Moulin.
-Nearby,
+Nearby, feast on a vast array of local produce

 in the Marché des Halles Centrales, a stunning, cast-iron & glass covered, food market, designed by local architect Charles Smolski in 1890.